stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 2. <a name="footnote2"> </a> If your ```OpenVPN``` interface has the device name different from tun\* or tap\*, is not up and is not explicitly listed in ```supported_interface``` option, it may not be available in the policies ```Interface``` drop-down within WebUI.

-3. <a name="footnote3"> </a> If your default routing is set to the VPN tunnel, then the true WAN interface cannot be discovered using OpenWrt built-in functions, so service will assume your network interface ending with or starting with '''wan''' is the true WAN interface.
+3. <a name="footnote3"> </a> If your default routing is set to the VPN tunnel, then the true WAN interface cannot be discovered using OpenWrt built-in functions, so service will assume your network interface ending with or starting with ```wan``` is the true WAN interface.

 4. <a name="footnote4"> </a> The service does **NOT** support the "killswitch" router mode (where if you stop the VPN tunnel, you have no internet connection).
 For proper operation, leave all the default OpenWrt ```network``` and ```firewall``` settings for ```lan``` and ```wan``` intact.

+5. <a name="footnote5"> </a> When using the ```dnsmasq.ipset``` option, please make sure to flush the DNS cache of the local devices, otherwise domain policies may not work until you do.
+If you're not sure how to flush the DNS cache (or if the device/OS doesn't offer an option to flush its DNS cache), reboot your local devices when starting to use the service and/or when connecting data-capable device to your WiFi.

 ### Multiple OpenVPN Clients